matter-in-motion/mm-post/README.md

 * author — uuid, to filter posts by its author.
 * tags — an array of tag's slugs to filter by.
 You can use `-tag` to filter *out* posts that *have* this tag.
 * order — string, the field name to order the posts by.
 Possible values `published`, `-published`, `created`, `-created`.
 * limit — number, limit the number of returned posts.
-Can't be bigger than the limit in the settings.
 * quantity — boolean, returns a number of posts instead of posts itself.